franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/04_regularized_regression/04_regularized_regression.md

 # [0.9999, 0.9996,  0.9388, 0.7485, -0.057]
 ```

-__Lasso regression can actually be used to assess feature importance__.
+__Lasso regression can be used to assess feature importance__.

 This is because it tends to __shrink the coefficients of less important features to zero__.

-The features whose coefficients are not shrunk to zero are selected by the lasso algorithm.
+The __features whose coefficients are not shrunk to zero are selected__ by the lasso algorithm.

 ```python